 So it turns out that, far from being ill-prepared for a coronavirus pandemic, most chaps and chapettes are already sufficiently protected via the clothing and appurtenances that adorn them all the time, whether the nation is in the grip of a new virus or not.
 For the slightly more flamboyant, the outfit may be embellished with some Victorian frills and silk, and the face mask adorned with a few choice metal fittings, which will provide added protection against coronavirus, as well as providing employment during self-isolation as a part-time scarecrow.

-A stunningly generous way to reward the Chap in your life for his tireless sartorial efforts.
+A pair of stunningly generous ways to reward the Chap or Chapette in your life.
+Everyone

 At last, sensible and practical solutions to a world gone mad!